-- Use a pencil to draw light guidelines right on the sail along the sides or corners for each old numeral.
+- Use a pencil to draw light guidelines right on the sail along the sides or corners of each old numeral so you know where to put the new numbers.
 The marks will erase easily when you’re done.

 - Warm up the old numbers with a handheld hair dryer until the adhesive softens enough that you can carefully peel off the old numbers and remove all residue.